pedrohcleal/pedrohcleal/README.md

 - Watching courses on Udemy/YouTube
 - Creating summaries with ChatGPT/Gemini and reading documentation for review
 - Practicing algorithms, with over 150 challenges solved on Codewars/LeetCode
-- Developing projects on GitHub involving Python, Java, JavaScript, and Rust
+- Developing projects on GitHub involving Python, Java and Rust

 ### 🧑‍🎓 Academic Background:
 - Mechatronics Technician - ETEC MLK - Completed in Dec/2017